NVedutla/ML_AI_Capstone_Project_2026/datasheet_bbo_capstone.md

 ### Who maintains the dataset?

-The student who created the capstone project maintains the dataset.
+I would maintain the dataset.

 ### Version control